You are here

-Ms. Bohannon has over 30 years’ experience in providing technology services and solutions to internal and external customers in international and domestic settings.
-After beginning her career in aerospace engineering and providing engineering and technology services to NASA and Lockheed Martin, she provided project and senior leadership services from her home base in Australia for 5 years.
-After returning to the US, she provided senior technology leadership services in city, county and state government, and in small private sector technology and consulting firms.
+Ms. Bohannon has over 30 years of experience in providing technology services and solutions to internal and external customers in international and domestic settings.
+After beginning her career in aerospace engineering and providing engineering and technology services to NASA and Lockheed Martin, she provided project and senior leadership services from her home base in Australia for five years.
+After returning to the U.S., she provided senior technology leadership services in city, county and state government, and in small private sector technology and consulting firms.
 Her strengths lie in strategic business and technology planning/delivery, strong client relationship management, and building effective data and technology governance structures.
-Her business knowledge spans many industries, with a current primary focus on K12 education.
+Her business knowledge spans many industries, with a current primary focus on K-12 education.

-Before coming to the department, Melissa was the district K-12 mathematics coordinator for a Denver metro area school district, and she taught middle school mathematics for 15 years.
+Before coming to the department, Melissa was the district K-12 mathematics coordinator for Cherry Creek School District, and she taught middle school mathematics for 15 years.
 As a classroom teacher, Melissa received recognition for her teaching expertise, including National Board Certification and the Presidential Award for Excellence in Mathematics and Science Teaching, the highest award a mathematics or science teacher can receive.

 Melissa has her Ph.
-D. in Educational Leadership and Innovation from the University of Colorado at Denver.
-Her master's degree in is Interdisciplinary Studies in mathematics, science, and technology from the University of Northern Colorado.
+D. in educational leadership and innovation from the University of Colorado Denver.
+Her master's degree is in interdisciplinary studies in mathematics, science, and technology from the University of Northern Colorado.

-Dr. Colleen O'Neil serves as the executive director of the Educator Talent.
-The unit encompasses the offices of educator preparation and development, educator licensing and enforcement, and educator effectiveness.
+Dr. Colleen O'Neil is the associate commissioner of the Educator Talent unit, which encompasses the offices of educator preparation and development, educator licensing and enforcement, and educator effectiveness.
 Colleen holds her teacher, principal and superintendent license in the state of Colorado.

 Colleen also worked at Greeley-Evans School District as the chief human resource officer, an elementary school administrator and the director of strategic planning.
 She has also served as project manager and assessment specialist for CDE, chief learning officer for an eLearning company and a middle and high school English teacher and coach.

-Colleen earned a bachelor of arts from Colorado State University at Pueblo (formerly University of Southern Colorado), a master's from the University of Northern Colorado, an educational specialist degree from the University of Colorado at Denver and her doctoral degree from Bethel University in Saint Paul, Minnesota.
+Colleen earned a bachelor of arts from Colorado State University at Pueblo (formerly University of Southern Colorado), a master's from the University of Northern Colorado, an educational specialist degree from the University of Colorado Denver and her doctoral degree from Bethel University in Saint Paul, Minn.

 During her time at CDE, Alyssa has also supported Title I programs, coordinated and led the No Child Left Behind accountability and data reporting requirements, written a successful proposal to the U.S. Department of Education for approval for use of the Colorado Growth Model for federal accountability, and ensured approval of the state's ESEA waiver from the U.S. Department of Education.
 She has enjoyed working with internal and external partners to continually improve the work of CDE and ensure that data is used securely, responsibly and effectively in order to improve our state education system.